Riga expedition (1905): Controversy

 While supporting the Swedish in the escort of its citizens back to Sweden, the German newspaper Berliner Tageblatt accused to Swedish of robbing and blundering the populace of Riga.
 Reportedly, the Swedish soldiers formed gangs between 4-8 men strong and roamed the city in search of stores to rob for money and liquor.
 The local Italian and German consulates were also robbed by the Swedish according to Berliner Tageblatt.
 Additionally, allegedly only Swedish nationals were allowed to board the HMS Drottning Sofia.
 Captain Åkerheilm denied the claims that the Swedish soldiers had acted in this way and condemned the German newspaper.
 The Swedish government also denied the claims and sent letters to the Italian and German consulates, which Berliner Tageblatt claimed had been robbed by the Swedish, regarding the matter.
 Both consulates supported the Swedish claims by stating that no Swedish soldiers had ever paid a visit to either one of the consulates.
 The Swedish government pressured Berliner Tageblatt to issue a correction regarding Swedish action in the city.
 Although the paper agreed to meet the Swedish demands, any corrections would not be published.

 The Norwegian media was suspicious of the intentions behind the Swedish expedition.
 The Norwegian paper Morgenbladet accused the Swedish of acting aggressively toward locals during cannon exercises onboard the HMS Örnen.
 In response to these claims, the Swedish paper Dagens Nyheter wrote:

 "From a Norwegian standpoint, they should not throw insults toward the Örnen and its chief.
 The Swedish, under his command, rescued those of non-Swedish nationality, however, only after being requested to do so by the respective nationality's consulate.
 An exception was made, as the Norwegians had no consular service in Riga, that Norwegian nationals if they so wished, would be allowed to board the Drottning Sofia - and like those of other nationalities, without having to pay a fee.
 It is not the fault of the Swedish expedition that only one Norwegian would decide to take the Swedes up on their offer, even though many Norwegians had hurried to apply to get a spot on the ship."

-— Dagens Nyheter (Note: This is a rough translation from the original Swedish.)